strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/entity-service/populate.md

 });
 ```

+## Advanced populating

-An object can be passed for more advanced usage:
+An object can be passed for more advanced populating:

 ```js
 strapi.entityService('api::article.article').findMany({